When people say New York City, they usually mean Manhattan.

 Midtown and Midtown Manhattan

-“Midtown, Manhattan” is 14th St to 59th St, just below Central Park.
+On maps “Midtown, Manhattan” is 14th St to 59th St just below Central Park.

-The “Midtown” neighborhood is the business district of skyscrapers from 42nd to 59th St (between Eighth Avenue & Fifth Avenue).
+When New Yorker’s say “Midtown,” we generally mean the business district of skyscrapers along the Manhattan’s spine from 42nd to 59th St (between Eighth Avenue & Fifth Avenue).
 It includes the Times Square Theater District.

 Uptown and Upper Manhattan